What’s on your VC’s mind?

 Leading with Emotional Intelligence

-This session will examine the key elements of Emotional Intelligence, with a particular focus on the awareness, skills, and emotional maturity required of CIOs and senior IT leaders.
+This session will examine the key elements of Emotional Intelligence, with a particular focus on the awareness, skills, and emotional maturity required of senior leaders.
 The session will help provide a framework with which to improve our understanding of various situations and the ways we engage other people, including those we manage and those to whom we report.

 By truly understanding the reasons “why” behind our work we can inspire teams to coalesce around a common deeply held mission.
 You can become a stronger leader and your teams will deliver more meaningful and sustained results.